Despite chaos, Libya hopes to hold constitution vote in December

 He had earlier visited Tobruk and Bayda, the main eastern cities still under government control.

-The fighting and lawlessness have prompted most foreign countries and the United Nations to close their diplomatic missions.
+The persistent fighting and lawlessness have prompted most foreign countries and the United Nations to close their diplomatic missions in Libya.

 A U.N. statement said Leon met members of parliament and other "influential and political actors" during two days of talks.
 It did not name them.